GitVirTer/MartMi-BCI/README.md

   - /TestData/TrainedModel_WithoutFeatureSelection.mat is the model trained on MTP (without feature selection procedure).

 ## Corresponding Author
-If there is any technical issue, please contact the corresponding author:
-Guoyang Liu: gyangliu@hku.hk
+If there is any technical issue, please contact the corresponding author Guoyang Liu: gyangliu@hku.hk